pacav69/SetupS.Project_DevelopersPack/Instructions.md

 ## Make changes to files

-Make modifications or improvments to files
+Make modifications or improvements to files

-## change ProjectVersion
+## Change ProjectVersion

 change the ProjectVersion
 so that it reads ProjectVersion= YY.MM.DD.0 use ONLY numbers
-* seperated with periods in the form YY.MM.DD.0
+* separated with periods in the form YY.MM.DD.0
-* use the date of compilatation YY.MM.DD.Incremental number usually 0 where
+* use the date of compilation YY.MM.DD.Incremental number usually 0 where
 * YY is the two digit year,
 * MM the digit month,